 UC San Diego Health is one of the few centers in Southern California that provides mobile ECMO.
 The program is led by Travis Pollema, MD, Mazen Odish, MD, and Cassia Yi, APRN, CCRN.

-Video: ECMO in Action
+ECMO in Action

 Our ECMO Team

-Our ECMO team represents many disciplines, including cardiothoracic surgery, nursing, pulmonology, cardiology, emergency medicine, anesthesiology, perfusion and pharmacy.
+Our ECMO team represents many disciplines, including cardiothoracic surgery, nursing, pulmonology, cardiology, emergency medicine, anesthesiology, perfusion, and pharmacy.

-We have extensively trained a group of our intensive care nurses to take care of ECMO patients with support of our perfusionists who operate the heart-lung machine.
+We have extensively trained a group of our intensive care nurses to take care of ECMO patients with the support of our perfusionists who operate the heart-lung machine.

-UC San Diego Health is designated as Magnet® Hospital by the American Nurses Credentialing Center (ANCC), which recognizes superior quality and innovation in nursing care.
+UC San Diego Health is designated as Magnet Hospital by the American Nurses Credentialing Center (ANCC), which recognizes superior quality and innovation in nursing care.

-Who Determines if a Patient Is Eligible for ECMO?
+Who Determines if a Patient is Eligible for ECMO?